Grades: 5-12

 stereotype is maintained by institutions such as Hollywood, private and

-public sectors, to elected public officials.
+public sectors, and elected public officials.
 Throughout U.S. history,

 Asian Americans have been scapegoated as the cause of the country’s